rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-It is somewhat unintuitive that the `mut` specifier sets the binding mode to a mutable move.
+It is somewhat unintuitive that the `mut` specifier sets the binding mode to a mutable move and not a mutable reference, as might be expected.
 It would be possible to update match ergonomics in a future edition of Rust to have specifiers _modify_ the binding mode instead of setting them, or require `move mut` instead of just `mut` for mutable moves (see also the alternatives section).